Total & Respirable Dust Testing Lab Houston, TX

 Construction & Demolition

-Concrete cutting, drywall sanding, demolition, and masonry work — respirable dust testing (NIOSH 0600) paired with silica XRD for comprehensive OSHA 1926.1153 Table 1 alternative documentation on Gulf Coast job sites.
+Concrete cutting, drywall sanding, demolition, and masonry work — respirable dust testing (NIOSH 0600) paired with silica XRD for comprehensive OSHA 1926.1153 Table 1 alternative documentation.
+Demolition of pre-1979 structures may also require PCB testing for caulking and building materials.

 Woodworking & Lumber